yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Fon/Fonera.rst

 info_console_force
 net_debug
 }}}
-It should be possible to use such a file to reflash other foneras in order to gain redboot access without ever opening the case.
-As long as someone can gain shell access to the fonera, he could enable redboot telnet access to his fonera and fiddle around with it.
-With this redboot gdb console, you can always restore the original firmware, even if your fonera doesn't boot your latest linux experiment.
+It should be possible to use such a file to reflash other foneras in order to gain RedBoot access without ever opening the case.
+As long as someone can gain shell access to the Fonera, he could enable RedBoot telnet access to his Fonera and fiddle around with it.
+With this RedBoot GDB console, you can always restore the original firmware, even if your fonera does not boot your latest Linux experiment.

-This would be nice, but doesn't work, as the "RedBoot config" mtd partion isn't writable.
+This would be nice, but does not work, as the "!RedBoot config" mtd partion is not writable.

 {{{
 root@OpenWrt:~# mtd write /tmp/redboot_config "RedBoot config"